History of German Nutcrackers- Get a Nutcracker for Your Home!

 Nutcrackers in America

-Today Nutcrackers come in a wide range of styles… from the classic Red Soldier to a Camophlage Soldier... from King Ludwig II to Green Bay Football Nutcrackers.
+Today Nutcrackers come in a wide range of styles… from the classic Red Soldier to a Camouflage Soldier... from the Nutcracker Ballet to Green Bay Football Nutcrackers.
 Whatever you choose, you can be sure that this little work of art will give you much enjoyment as it watches over your family during the holidays.

 Where to Buy German Nutcrackers